aj-ames/Raspberry-Pi-3-iBeacon-Scanner/README.md

 You should replace url with [Your HTTP Server] with your web server address.

 *****
-This program refers to the original source at
+This program refers to the original source at<br>
 **BLE Scanner** : https://github.com/switchdoclabs/iBeacon-Scanner-/blob/master/testblescan.py
 **GPSD** :http://www.danmandle.com/blog/getting-gpsd-to-work-with-python/